 Total revenues increased 26.1% to \$4.9 million for the three months ended June 30, 2006, from \$3.9 million for the three months ended June 30, 2005.
 The increase was due in part to increased product sales related to our Luna Technologies Division, which was not acquired until September 30, 2005 and thus was not yet reflected in the results of our consolidated operations for the second quarter of 2005.
 Our acquisition of Luna Technologies and the subsequent product sales by that division are key elements of our strategic transition towards increased product sales revenues.
-We generated approximately \$762 thousand in product sales in the second quarter of 2006 as compared with no such product sales revenues in the second quarter of 2005.
+We generated approximately \$762 thousand in product sales in the second quarter of 2005.